Involving children and young people in their care

 "It's about making a change and hearing from the children and young people who are in Wiltshire's care"

 CiCC has also produced a useful guide for children and young people living in care called the File of Facts.

 Importantly, CiCC also challenges the corporate parents to keep their Promise to children living in care.
 The Promise was written by young people to explain what is important to them.
 The Corporate Parenting Panel, which monitors and oversees the welfare and wellbeing of children and young people who live in care, signed a revised copy of the Promise in November 2017.

-Children and young people working with children’s services can use an app called MOMO.
-MOMO is a chance to send good news, an opinion, or a complaint to a worker.
-Social workers and foster carers can help children and young people to access MOMO, which can be used at any time of the day, but is not for emergencies.
+Children and young people working with children's services can use an app called Mind of My Own: For Young People.
+Mind of my own is a chance to send good news, an opinion, or a complaint to a worker.
+Social workers and foster carers can help children and young people to access the service, which can be used at any time of the day, but is not for emergencies.

-There are two versions of the app called MOMO One and MOMO Express.
-MOMO One gives young people the chance to offer their views on whatever they want, whenever they want.
+There are two versions of the app called Mind of my own One and Mind of my own Express.
+Mind of my own One gives young people the chance to offer their views on whatever they want, whenever they want.
 Comments can be sent to the workers of their choice, including to an advocate.

-When children are younger or have complex needs, a worker can help them to use MOMO Express which helps them to express their likes, dislikes and views on lots of different things.
+When children are younger or have complex needs, a worker can help them to use Mind of my own Express which helps them to express their likes, dislikes and views on lots of different things.